zizekuros/kaggle-titanic/README.md

 The basic prediction with no fine-tuning scored **0.77990**, meaning it successfully predicted whether ~78% of people survived or not.
 Reducing the features didn't help improve the score (it scored 0.76555), indicating that these features were not noise but were useful despite appearing redundant.

 The basic prediction finished in 3404th place out of 17,200 at the time of submitting the results, which is in the **80th percentile**.
-This is quite good for an off-the-shelf model provided by Snowflake Cortex ML functions.

 ![Score](images/score.png)